DarkKnight1992/facs/README.md

 6) Automatically resizes itself if it's necessary.

 ##### Expected components
 1) Tab - it will be a container only (in addition very likely can parse url later on similar to deep linking).
-Buttons will be outside as a menu items. (there can be button rows vertically and horisontally, but the items can be  grabbed as a structural directive - no hard coded images inside the component) - popover is a special tab with positioning capability.
+Buttons will be outside as a menu items. (there can be button rows vertically and horisontally, but the items can be  grabbed as a structural directive - no hard coded images inside the component) - popover is a special tab with positioning capability, there is also dockable features. (it does make sense only to split up the screen horisontally by two vertically by three to dock some sort of tabs)
 2) Virtual scroll - it will handle image lazy loading automatically, and can work with different heights of item.
 I'm pretty sure that i can produce a more faster (lag free on mobile devices) Virtual scroll than the ionic one.
 You can pass default image while the items are rendering, as an argument.